-For example, global runoff constitutes 35% of terrestrial precipitation (Dai and Trenberth, 2002), which gives a global mean $k \approx 3$.
+(For example, global runoff constitutes 35% of terrestrial precipitation (Dai and Trenberth, 2002), which gives a global mean $k \approx 3$.)
 Eq.
-(1) can then be re-written as where P(0)=kR(0) is precipitation in the initial point x=0.
+(1) can then be re-written as where P(0) = kR(0) is precipitation in the initial point x = 0.

-$$P(x) = P(0) \exp\{-\frac{x}{l}\} \text{ or } \ln P(x) = \ln P(0) - \frac{x}{l},$$ (3)
+$$P(x) = P(0) \exp\left\{-\frac{x}{l}\right\}$$ or $\ln P(x) = \ln P(0) - \frac{x}{l}$, (3)

-- Linear scale / can be determined from the observed decline of precipitation P with distance x on those territories where the biotic control of water cycle is weak or absent altogether.
-Such areas are represented by deserts, i.e. territories completely deprived of vegetation cover, as well as by low-productive ecosystems with low leaf area index, open canopies and/or short vegetation cover (semideserts, steppes, savannas, - 20 grasslands).
+Linear scale l can be determined from the observed decline of precipitation P with distance x on those territories where biotic control of water cycle is weak or absent altogether.
+Such areas are represented by deserts, i.e. territories completely deprived of vegetation cover, as well as by low-productive ecosystems with low leaf area index, open canopies and/or short vegetation cover (semideserts, steppes, savannas, grasslands).
 We collected data on five extensive terrestrial regions satisfying this criterion, i.e. not covered by natural close-canopy forests, Fig. 1.
 These regions represent the non-forested parts of five terrestrial transects proposed by the International Geosphere Biosphere Program (IGBP) for studying the effects of precipitation gradients under global change (Canadell et al., 2002), Table 1.
-Within each region distance x was counted in the inland direction approximately perpendicular to the regional isohyets (Savenije, 1995), Fig. 1.
+Within each region distance x was counted along the predominant direction of atmospheric moisture transport from the ocean coast to the inner part of the continent, Fig. 1.

 Based on the available meteorological data, the dependence of precipitation P on distance x was investigated in each region, Fig. 2a.
-In all regions this dependence
+In all regions this dependence accurately conforms to the exponential law (3), which is manifested in the high values of the squared correlation coefficients

-- accurately conforms to the exponential law Eq.
-(3), which is manifested in the high values of the squared correlation coefficients (0.90-0.99), Table 1.
-This indicates that the possible dependence on x of coefficient k, Eq.
-(2), which we do not analyze, is weak compared to the main exponential dependence of precipitation P on distance, which is taken into account in Eq.
-(3).
-Estimated from parameter b of the linear re- - gression $\ln P = a + bx$ as I = -1/b, see Eq.
-(3), scale length I takes the values of several hundred kilometers, from 220 km in Argentina at 31° S to 870 km in the North America, except for region 4a in Argentina at 45° S, where /=93 km, Table 1.
-Such a rapid decrease of precipitation has to do with the influence of the high Andean mountain range impeding the movement of westerly air masses coming to the region from the Pacific - Ocean (Austin and Sala, 2002).
-On the island of Hawaii, high (>4 km a.s.l.) mountains 15 also create a large gradient of precipitation which can change more than tenfold over 100 km (Austin and Vitousek, 2000).
-In West Africa, the value of /=400 km obtained for the areas with $P \le 1200$ mm year-1, Table 1, compares well with the results of Savenije (1995), who found / \approx 970 km for areas with P \geq 800 mm year-1 and / \sim 300 km for the more arid zones of this region.
-20
+(0.90-0.99), Table 1.
+Estimated from parameter b of the linear regression $\ln P = a + b x$ as l = -1/b, see (3), scale length l takes the values of several hundred kilometers, from 220 km in Argentina at 31°S to 870 km in the North America, except for region 4a in Argentina at 45°S, where l = 93 km, Table 1.
+Such a rapid decrease of precipitation has to do with the influence of the high Andean mountain range impeding the movement of westerly air masses coming to the region from the Pacific Ocean (Austin and Sala, 2002).
+On the island of Hawai'i, high (> 4 km a.s.l.) mountains also create a large gradient of precipitation which can change more than tenfold over 100 km (Austin and Vitousek, 2000).
+In West Africa, the value of l = 400 km obtained for the areas with $P \le 1200$ mm year-1, Table 1, compares well with the results of Savenije (1995), who found $l \approx 970$ km for areas with $P \ge 800$ mm year-1 and $l \sim 300$ km for the more arid zones of this region.

-Total amount of precipitation Π (kg H2O year-1) over the entire path $L \gg l$ traveled by air masses to the inner parts of the continent, $0 \le x \le L$, in an area of width D (for river basins D can be approximated by the smoothed length of the coastal line) is, due to Eq.
-(3), equal to a density P(0).
-For land areas with ordinary orography (regions 1-3, 4b, 5) the mean value of / is about 600 km, Table 1, i.e. it is significantly smaller than the characteristic horizontal dimensions of the continents.
-Thus, the passive geophysical transport of moisture to land would only be able to ensure normal life functioning in a narrow band
+Total amount of precipitation Π (kg H2O year-1) over the entire path L >> l traveled by air masses to the inner parts of the continent, $0 \le x \le L$, in an area of width D (for river basins D can be approximated by smoothed length of the coastal line) is, due to (3), equal to

-$${25} \Pi = D \int{0}^{L} P(x) dx \approx P(0) / D.$$ (4)
+$$\Pi = D \int{0}^{L} P(x) dx \approx P(0) lD .$$ (4)